MaxKotlan/Cuda-Find-Max-Using-Parallel-Reduction/README.md

 # Maximum Value Algorithm Variants Using Parallel Reduction

 The purpose of this program is to benchmark different variants of an algorithm for finding the maximum value in a set of elements.
 The data sets in this program are all randomly generated using rand.
-This program outputs the preformance of each algorithm to the command line in csv format.
+This program outputs the performance of each algorithm to the command line in csv format.

 ## What is Parallel Reduction?

-Parallel Reduction is a common way of making associative operations (operations that can be preformed in any order, such as addition, multiplication, etc.) run in Parallel.
+Parallel Reduction is a common way of making associative operations (operations that can be performed in any order, such as addition, multiplication, etc.) run in Parallel.

 ## RESULTS
 The following graphs were created in Excel from data generated through the benchmark mode of the application